 Following is a simple, step-by-step guide to setting up APK Downloader.
 Don’t be alarmed by the length or quantity of screenshots; the process is pretty straightforward.
-If you need the extension to side-load Android Market apps onto, say, your Kindle or Nook, you should know that you’ll need the device ID and Google account info of a regular (Gapps-sporting) Android device.
+If you need the extension to side-load Play Store apps onto, say, your Kindle or Nook, you should know that you’ll need the device ID and Google account info of a regular (Gapps-sporting) Android device.

-1. Launch Chrome, download and install APK Downloader from the developer’s website.
+1. Launch Chrome, download and install the latest version of APK Downloader from the developer’s website.
 An Options form should appear in a new tab right after you click Install.

 2. If an error asking you to enable SSL error warnings appears above the login form, create a new Google Chrome shortcut, right-click it and select Properties from the context menu (Windows).